michaelmarty/UniDec/readme.md

 Added color to the columns on UPP.

 Fixed bug with HTML float sorting as text.
+Fixed major bugs with file imports.

 v.6.0.1